-All forms of compensation were evaluated relative to the peer group.
 Individual compensation pay levels may vary based on individual performance and other considerations, including an executive's relative experience in a new position, the initial compensation levels required to attract qualified new hires, and the compensation levels required to retain highly qualified executives.

-The Compensation Committee evaluated the benchmarking data in connection with its determination of compensation levels for fiscal year 2011.
+The Compensation Committee evaluated the benchmarking data in connection with its determination of compensation levels for fiscal 2012.
 The data from this benchmarking indicated that each of base salary, target bonus as a percentage of base salary, total target cash compensation, target long-term incentive compensation, and total target direct compensation for our named executive officers was generally between the 50th and 75th percentiles.